!= (not equals) operator

-Filters a record set for data that does not match a case-insensitive string.
+Filters a record set for data that does not match a case-sensitive string.

 The following table provides a comparison of the